Welcoming and Affirming Environment

 Guiding Questions:

-To what extent and in what ways do we provide support and encouragement for our students to create and participate in school-wide activities, such as assemblies, morning announcements, etc.?
+To what extent and in what ways do we provide support and encouragement for our students to create and participate in school-wide activities?

 Exploring

-We observe that students are passive participants in school wide activities.
+We observe that students are passive participants in school-wide activities (e.g., assemblies, morning announcements, spirit weeks, social events, etc.).

 Growing